 Developing properties represent residential properties owned by FB Janabiya Residential Development Company W.L.L.
-(FBI) (a subsidiary).
-The properties consist of a 14,240 square meter master plot, which the subsidiary subdivided into 42 plots on which it built 42 villas, branded as the El Mercado Village.
-As of 31 December 2020, 6 villas were sold (31 December 2019: 22).
+(FBJ) (a subsidiary).
+The properties originated on a 14,240 square meter master plot, which the subsidiary subdivided into 42 plots on which it built 42 villas, branded as the El Mercado Village.
+As of 31 December 2022, 6 villas remained in inventory (31 December 2021: 9).